Symptoms of Gum Disease

 Your jaw bone keeps each tooth secure in its socket, which is why it’s important that this bone doesn’t become exposed to bacteria as infection may set in causing damage and, potentially, tooth loss.
 Your gums provide a protective barrier between the bone and the plaque bacteria in your mouth.

-This is because the build-up of plaque bacteria can cause gums to pull back from the teeth, leaving tiny spaces where more plaque can collect and infections occur.
-Left untreated, these infections may impact the bone and tissues in your gums that provide the support structure for your teeth.
-If the bones and tissues in your gums are damaged, teeth may become loose.
+This is because the build-up of plaque bacteria can cause the gums to recede from the teeth, leaving tiny spaces where more plaque can collect and infections occur.
+Left untreated, these infections may impact the bone and tissues in your gums that provide the support structure for your teeth, if this is damaged, teeth may become loose.